 Many countries have upped their sanitation standards during the pandemic, but let’s be real – this will never be enough.
 Apart from the fact that disinfection takes time and requires expensive resources, you can’t expect all people to wash their hands religiously before and after a ride.
 It’s just not possible in many situations!
 Apart from riders, drivers are another vulnerable group you need to protect to keep the service running.
 Some agencies have resorted to installing shields, some have altogether banned the sale of tickets on board and require boarding from the rear doors to help protect their drivers.
 But this is not a viable option in the long run.

-So, what can you do to help reduce the transmission onboard the public transit vehicles?
+Contactless ticketing can help reduce disease transmission onboard the public transit vehicles

 Introducing contactless mobile ticketing is one of the best things you can do to help protect both riders and drivers.
 By eliminating the need to buy a paper ticket and then validate it, you can effectively reduce the transmission of viruses and bacteria on public transit systems.
 What makes contactless mobile ticketing such a great option is that people are already heavily using their smartphones on their daily commute so it’s a no-brainer to ask them to use an app instead of a ticket.

 Within the mobile ticketing app, riders will have the opportunity to connect to a payment option of their choice, select the best fare for their trip, view and navigate the city’s transit system to create the best route possible.
 So it’s not only a more hygienic solution, it’s also a simpler and more useful option to create a seamless experience for passengers.

 The era of bacteria-laden money and tickets is coming to an end.
 With technology such contactless payments and fare collection already in use, it’s a matter of time before people adopt them on a global scale.
 Your city can be a part of the movement to lead the contactless revolution – with the help of Modeshift.
 Contact us now so we can talk about your city going contactless.